agentmorris/camera-trap-ml-survey/README.md

 Module that attaches to existing camera traps to provide connectivity and AI.

+Not related to this [other smart camera trap also called "Sentinel"](https://www.publish.csiro.au/wr/WR22183).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/sentinel.png" width="500">

 ### University of Idaho RCDS camera (no fancy name that I'm aware of)